 Reduce the file sizes of your images.
 Many of the content marketing clients we coach were previously inserting full size HD JPG images, directly from the camera, and adjusting the image display size in the editor, rather than sizing and optimizing them for the web first.
 Yikes!
 Always reduce your image to the correct display size for your page or post.
 Consider avoiding full width images.
 Forcing your reader's computer or device to download ten big-ass images when accessing the blog is not considerate, and something Google is unlikely to miss when ranking your site.
 (200 x 200px are very popular for blog posts.)

-If you don’t have Photoshop, the free GIMP image editor works just as well for preparing your web images.
+If you don't have Adobe Photoshop, the free GIMP image editor works just as well for preparing your web images.
 If you use JPG images, try an output quality of between 40 and 60%.
 If the images look too fuzzy, non-lossy PNGs may be a better format.
-After exporting in PNG format, always compress them in TinyPNG before uploading to your website.
+After exporting in PNG format, always compress them in TinyPNG or Website Planet Image Compressor before uploading to your website.

 A lean, fit body with the glow of vibrant health, moving with grace and poise, is a beautiful thing to behold.
 But a beauty or fitness contestant has no hope of winning if he/she drags him/herself onto the stage, weak and malnourished, or slumps to the floor while going through the posing routine.